hn05012/stellic-assignment/README.md

 ## Description

 This assignment implements a simple calender reservation system where the user can reserve and cancel reservations for a single room.
 The front is built using **angular js** version@1.4 and the backend is implemented using express framework version @4.9.
-The calendar view is created using vanilla JS and bootstrap for styling
+The calendar view is created using vanilla JS and bootstrap is used for styling

 The following is a mockup for confirming a stay on the calendar.